Web under local loads – Hand calculations

 I will use a relatively small model to show you how incredible this influence can be.
 The model consists of 6 trusses (with circumferential truss) intersecting each other as shown in the picture below (it actually uses the same trusses as the one in the first example):

 The intention of the designer of this structure is clear – trusses in both directions should carry the load evenly.
 This allows the structure to carry a relatively high load (when compared to trusses in one or the other direction working “alone”).
-However, there is a problem in structures like this one.
+However, there is a problem with structures like this one.
 While in one direction trusses can be “continuous” (the red ones below) in the other direction (the green ones) they will have a connection on both sides of perpendicular trusses (black rectangles).
 This means that the top view will look like this:

 If the rigidity of the marked connections will be sufficient, nothing wrong will happen.
 Trusses in both directions will work evenly resulting in capacity usage shown below: